 - Serve with maple syrup and fresh berries.

 - Keeps for 2 days chilled

 - Suitable to freeze

 These waffles freeze well.
 Simply wrap several waffles in foil and store them in an air-tight freezer container.
-Can be toasted or oven re-heated from frozen straight-away.
+Can be toasted or oven re-heated straight from the freezer.